Through the Grapevine: Vineyard Distance as a Measure of Topological Dissimilarity: Background

 We now turn our attention to some ways to construct a function $f: \mathcal{K} \to \R$ from real data.
 First, we consider the case when our data can be encoded as a simplicial complex $\mathcal{K}$ (e.g.~a graph or triangulation) and a function $f: V(\mathcal{K}) \to \mathbb{R}$ from the vertices of $\mathcal{K}$ to $\mathbb{R}$ (e.g.~node weights).
 We can extend $f$ to all simplicies by defining

-to give a filtration and therefore a persistence diagram.
+to give a filtration and therefore a persistence diagram (this is sometimes called a \textbf{lower-star filtration}).
 Note that this definition amounts to forcing that a simplex from $\mathcal{K}$ appear in $\mathcal{K}_t$ if and only if all its vertices are present.
+Abusing notation, we write $\dgm_d(f)$ to mean the $d$-dimensional persistence diagram for this filtration.

 We should mention two important variants of the construction described above.
 Firstly, we can always ``filter down on $f$'' by replacing $f$ by $-f$ (or $M - f$ for a suitable constant $M$).
 This could reveal new information about $f$; for example, local maxima may be detected instead of local minima.
 Secondly, the construction can easily be adapted from simplicial complexes to cubical complexes, which provide a natural setting for image analysis and are more computationally efficient in some cases~\cite{wagner2011efficient}.